Opentrons/opentrons/api/docs/v2/new_pipette.rst

         pipette.aspirate(volume=50, plate['A1'])
         pipette.blow_out(volume=50)

-The :py:obj:`.InstrumentContext.speed` object offers functionality that's similar to ``flow_rate``, but is measured in mm/s of plunger speed.
-These units do not have a linear transfer to flow rate and should only be used if you have a specific need.

 .. note::
     In API version 2.13 and earlier, :py:obj:`.InstrumentContext.speed` offered similar functionality.
 It attempted to set the plunger speed in mm/s.
 Due to technical limitations, that speed could only be approximate.
 You must use ``.flow_rate`` in version 2.14 and later, and you should consider replacing older code that sets ``.speed``.